SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 **Video: How to Record Webcam and Game Separately in OBS Studio | Tutorial (10 min)**

-**Note:** You will be able to alter the PIP, remove it, go full screen on your face... whatever.
+**Note:** You will be able to alter the PIP, remove it, go full screen on your face.

 Switching Scenes in OBS - it is quite easy to do with these simple steps using OBS Hotkeys!